 The highest peak in the Santa Catalina mountains

 Mount Lemmon, with an elevation of 9159 feet, is the highest peak in the Santa Catalina mountain range.
 At this high of an altitude, the temps are about 20 degrees cooler than Tucson year-round.
-About 30 minutes outside of Tucson lies the Mount Lemmon Scenic Byway, a 30 mile drive which leads you on a stunning journey, where mesmerizing fields of Saguaro cacti are eventually replaced by pines, aspens, and deciduous trees.
+About 30 minutes outside of Tucson lies the Mount Lemmon Scenic Byway.
+This 30 mile drive leads you on a stunning journey, one where mesmerizing fields of Saguaro cacti are eventually replaced by pines, aspens, and deciduous trees.
 The small community of Summerhaven is a popular year-round recreational destination.
 Here you will find a few local restaurants, the ski resort, a fudge shop & country store, a variety of cabin rentals, and a number of hiking trails.

-Your 2 best bets for seeing a lot of foliage in the Mt Lemmon area are the Aspen Draw trail and the road near Bear Wallow Campground which is lined with many aspens and maples, which shine gold and red during peak season.
+Your 2 best bets for seeing a lot of foliage in the Mt Lemmon area are the Aspen Draw trail and the road near Bear Wallow Campground.
+Both areas are lined with many aspens and maples, shining brilliant gold and red during peak season.
 The Aspen Trail is pretty easy and relaxing, although the entire Mount Lemmon area, as well as Tucson, could really do with more trail signage.
 In a high altitude, dry desert area like Tucson, the rangers really need to step up their game.
 Due to poor trail markage, I recommend stopping by the visitor’s center and picking up a trail map.
 Remember that you are in a high altitude area, so take it easy, drink plenty of extra water, and only go out to your comfort level!